X8X-XZDX/VALVE-3RD-TURN/README.md

 # VALVE-3RD-TURN

 ### DISCLAIMER:  This is meant to be a project for the ENTIRE STEAM COMMUNITY.
-If a rebase to another repo is needed for a "noncempetitive" use, fair.
+If a rebase to another repo is needed for a "noncsmpetitive" use, fair.

 #FREEVALVE  https://discord.gg/q7RYfmje
 https://steamcommunity.com/app/440/discussions/0/4406290986178481007/